KILTprotocol/docs/docs/chain/collator.md

 ```

 The benchmarking can be run to compare hardware against the referenced hardware.
-At the moment, we have benchmarked our Runtime on an AMD Ryzen 7 1700X with 64GB RAM and an NVMe SSD.
+At the moment, we have benchmarked the Spiritnet and Peregrine runtimes on an AMD Ryzen 7 1700X with 64GB RAM and an NVMe SSD.
 After executing the benchmarks on a Server compare the weights to the official weights.
 Lower weights are always better.

-The commands to execute the benchmarking can be found in our official [benchmarks](https://github.com/KILTprotocol/mashnet-node/tree/master/runtimes/peregrine/src/weights).
+The commands executed to benchmark the runtimes can be found in the official [benchmarks files](https://github.com/KILTprotocol/mashnet-node/tree/master/runtimes/peregrine/src/weights).

 Below is an example of benchmarking for the the `balances` pallet.